Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 Is Veeqo really free, and what’s the catch?

-Yes, Veeqo is technically free, but many sellers report that key features like bulk shipping, inventory management, and reporting are limited.
+Veeqo’s Shipping plan is free, but advanced features such as automated inventory management, digital picking, ERP integrations, and priority support now sit in paid tiers; reporting remains available in the Shipping plan.
 You may still need your own carrier accounts, and support can be slow.

 How does Cahoot’s shipping software help reduce shipping costs?